Monkbreh/MHFU-Texture-Port/README.md

 # MHFU-Texture-Port
-Ports higher res UI from the iOS release of FU and higher res Asset textures from Dos/Frontier.
+Ports higher res ui textures from the iOS release of MHFU and higher res asset textures from Frontier, Dos/G ps2 titles.

 **This pack is incomplete as i plan to port over enviroment textures as well.**